Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have proposed a new geometric program for producing lower bounds for polynomials that significantly extends the existing one in \cite{GP}.
+We have proposed a new geometric program providing lower bounds for polynomials that significantly extends the existing one in \cite{GP}.
 This extension sheds light to the crucial structure of the Newton polytope of polynomials.
-In particular, our results serve as a next step in optimization of polynomials with simplex Newton polytopes and connect this problem to \begin{enumerate} \item the recently established SONC nonnegativity certificates, and \item the construction of simplices with an interesting lattice point structure, namely, what we have called $H$-simplices in this article. \end{enumerate} In \cite{GP} Ghasemi and Marshall observed a trade off between bounds based on geometric programming and $f_{sos}$. $f_{sos}$ was the better bound but its computation took far longer.
+In particular, our results serve as a next step in optimization of polynomials with simplex Newton polytopes and connect this problem to \begin{enumerate} \item the recently established {\sc sonc} nonnegativity certificates, and \item the construction of simplices with an interesting lattice point structure, namely, what we have called $H$-simplices in this article. \end{enumerate} In \cite{GP} Ghasemi and Marshall observed a trade off between bounds based on geometric programming $f_{\rm gp}$ and bounds based on semidefinite programming $f_{\rm sos}$.
+The bound $f_{\rm sos}$ was better but its computation took far longer.
 This trade off cannot be observed in our refinement.
-While fast solvability of the geometric programs still seems to hold, the bounds $f_{gp}$ and $f_{sos}$ are not comparable in general.
-There exist classes for which $f_{gp}\leq f_{sos}$ holds \cite{GP}, but there also exist classes with $f_{gp}\geq f_{sos}$ (Theorem \ref{Thm:Multiple}).
+While fast solvability of the geometric programs still seems to hold, the bounds $f_{\rm gp}$ and $f_{\rm sos}$ are not comparable in general.
+There exist classes for which $f_{\rm gp}\leq f_{\rm sos}$ holds \cite{GP}, but there also exist classes with $f_{\rm gp}\geq f_{\rm sos}$ (Corollary \ref{cor:gpbessersonc}).
 The latter is a crucial case due to the fast solvability of geometric programs.
 It would be interesting to discover more classes for which the bounds are comparable.
-Hence, an analysis of the gap $f_{sos} - f_{gp}$ is an important task having major impact on computational complexity of solving polynomial optimization problems.
-Equivalently, looking from a convex geometric viewpoint, it would be interesting to analyze the gap between the cone of sums of squares and the cone of sums of binomial squares as well as the gap between the cone of sums of squares and the cone of sums of nonnegative circuit polynomials.
+Hence, an analysis of the gap $f_{\rm sos} - f_{\rm gp}$ is an important task having major impact on computational complexity of solving polynomial optimization problems.
+Equivalently, looking from a convex geometric viewpoint, it would be interesting to analyze the gap between the cone of sums of squares and the cone of sums of nonnegative circuit polynomials as well as the gap between the cone of nonnegative polynomials and the cone of sums of nonnegative circuit polynomials.